CalebGideon/16-bit-CPU/README.md

   <h3 id="purpose">Purpose</h3>
   <p>The CPU design is developed entirely in Logisim: <a = "https://sourceforge.net/projects/circuit/"><b>Click here to download the latest version</b></a></p>
   <br>
-  <p>This repository provides a detailed look into the development for a 16-bit unsigned CPU.
+  <p>This repository provides a detailed look into the development of a 16-bit unsigned CPU.
 The idea is to teach people about the fundamentals of hardware development, in addition to showcasing assembly to machine code conversion, which tends to be overlooked by most CS graduates.
 The repository will take a look at:</p>
   <ul>
     <li>The different opcodes a CPU might use</li>
     <li>The pipeline of a CPU including: </li>